-Even if I love some of the island’s most emblematic dishes like pasta alla norma—and who doesn’t like cannoli?—Sicilian food has always been something of a mystery to me.
-Many of the dishes remind me of Angelina’s Campanian cooking—and Sicilians actually lay claim to melanzane alla parmigiana, which was one of her signature dishes—but there is something a bit ‘different’, if not downright foreign about some of the taste combinations, especially the tendency to combine sweet and sour, something Angelina would never do.
+I have to admit, Sicilian food has always been something of a mystery to me.
+Many Sicilian dishes remind me of Angelina’s Campanian cooking—and Sicilians actually lay claim to melanzane alla parmigiana, one of her signature dishes—but there is something ‘different’ about some of the taste combinations you’ll find in Sicilian cookery, especially the tendency to combine sweet and sour.

-In any event, without any pretense of being an expert in Sicilian cooking, let me present my take on one of the most famous Sicilian dishes, la caponata.
-A kind of southern cousin to the ratatouille of Provence, this dish stars eggplant, with celery co-starring and with tomato and onions in supporting roles.
-And, as mentioned, it has a sweet-and-sour finishing touch that, if not overdone, perfectly balances out the flavors.
+La caponata, one of the most famous Sicilian dishes, is a good example.
+A kind of southern cousin to the ratatouille of Provence, this dish stars eggplant, with celery co-starring and with tomato and onions in supporting roles, along with capers and olives, typically southern Italian flavor boosters.
+And, yes, it has a sweet-and-sour finishing touch that, if not overdone, perfectly balances out the flavors.

-Ingredients (enough to serve 6 or more, as an antipasto or as part of a buffet)
+Serves 6 or more, as an antipasto or as part of a buffet

 The first step in this recipe, which is not absolutely necessary but a good idea, especially for larger, more mature eggplant, is to remove the excess liquid from the eggplant by sprinking the eggplant cubes with salt and placing them in a colander, with a small plate on top to exert some gentle pressure and one below to catch the eggplant liquid as it drains.
 Let the eggplant steep for an hour or more.